bemasc/probe-name/draft-sst-dnsop-probe-name.md

 2) Are writers of application software expected to make their software recognize these names as special and treat them differently?
 In what way?

 Yes.
-Writers of DNS resolver monitoring software are expected to categorize queries for these names as distinct from ordinary user-generated queries.
+Writers of DNS resolver monitoring software are expected to categorize queries for this name as distinct from ordinary user-generated queries.

 3) Are writers of name resolution APIs and libraries expected to make their software recognize these names as special and treat them differently?
 If so, how?

-No.  Stub resolvers process these names in the ordinary fashion.
+No.  Stub resolvers process this name in the ordinary fashion.

 4) Are developers of caching domain name servers expected to make their implementations recognize these names as special and treat them differently?
 If so, how?

-No.  These names are subject to ordinary caching logic.
+No.  This name is subject to ordinary caching logic.

 5) Are developers of authoritative domain name servers expected to make their implementations recognize these names as special and treat them differently?
 If so, how?

-No.  Queries for these name are not intended to reach authoritative domain name servers.
+No.  Queries for this name are not intended to reach authoritative domain name servers.

 6) Does this reserved Special-Use Domain Name have any potential impact on DNS server operators?
 If they try to configure their authoritative DNS server